 ||Hours & Minutes

 On completion of this course, the student will be able to:

-- have a comprehensive and integrated knowledge and understanding of the broad pattern of environmental change (both natural and anthropogenic in origin) over the last 15,000 years
+- A comprehensive and integrated knowledge and understanding of the broad pattern of environmental change (both natural and anthropogenic in origin) over the last 15,000 years

-- gain an understanding some of the sources of palaeoenvironmental data, and the various palaeoecological techniques, including vertebrate and invertebrate data, which can be applied to the investigation of environmental change and human activity in the landscape.
+- An understanding of some of the sources of palaeoenvironmental data, and the various palaeoecological techniques, including vertebrate and invertebrate remains which can be applied to the investigation of environmental change and human activity in the landscape

-- gain an understanding of the interaction of human communities with different facets of the environment and the role of human as agents of landscape change and development.
+- An understanding of the interaction of human communities with different facets of the environment and the role of humans as agents of landscape change and development

-- gain knowledge of the biogeography of disease.
-An understanding of conservation issues.
+- Knowledge of the biogeography of disease.
+An understanding of conservation issues